-Top 7 Jobs for MBA Graduates in 2021
+Top 7 Jobs for MBA Graduates

 These expert facilitators are responsible for planning and directing complex projects from inception to completion.
 Project managers ensure that all major product rollouts are completed on time, on budget, and according to established criteria.

 In today's virtual and outsourced work environment, more organizations are relying on remote teams and project-based methods to get tasks done.
 The need for effective project managers to oversee the project life cycle is critical to businesses' success.

 According to the Project Management Institute (PMI), the project management labor force is projected to grow a whopping 33% between 2017 and 2027, significantly faster than the average growth rate for all occupations.
 Job growth is expected to be driven by demand in the technology sector and the growing adoption of remote work.